google-deepmind/mujoco/doc/modeling.rst

 Motion capture
 ~~~~~~~~~~~~~~

-Mocap bodies are static children of the world (i.e. have no joints) and their :at:`mocap` attribute is set to
+Mocap bodies are static children of the world (i.e., have no joints) and their :at:`mocap` attribute is set to
 "true".
 They can be used to input a data stream from a motion capture device into a MuJoCo simulation.
 Suppose you are
 holding a VR controller, or an object instrumented with motion capture markers (e.g. Vicon), and want to have a
 simulated object moving in the same way but also interacting with other simulated objects.
 There is a dilemma here: